 OAS professionals with backgrounds in IT, finance, administration and other frequently outsourced functions can help answer the questions that arise throughout the outsourcing life cycle: Should we outsource?
 What functions should we outsource?
 How do we find and engage an outsourcing partner?
 How do we manage the relationship?
 Is our current relationship effective?
 Addressing these questions can significantly accelerate outsourcing projects while managing risk and increasing value.
 Our experience in developing and maintaining cross-border relationships can help deliver the potential cost savings that can make offshore outsourcing attractive.
 We also have a strong renegotiation capability, which helps clients repair relationships when necessary.
 Learn more about the offering.

-IAOP’s eighth annual ranking recognizes Deloitte’s global advisory capabilities.
+IAOP’s ninth annual ranking recognizes Deloitte’s advisory capabilities.

 From Bangalore to Boston: The trend of bringing IT back in-house

 Read about insourcing and this new trend’s drivers, opportunities and challenges.

 Beyond the contract: Driving value from the renegotiation process

 Read the Deloitte Review.